 - Performing outpatient evaluation and follow-up of patients presenting to the CCSBD, VANTHCS, and Children's Health SDC

-- Performing inpatient evaluations at Clements University Hospital
+- Performing inpatient evaluations at Clements University Hospital and Children's Health.

-- Interpreting polysomnograms, PAP titration studies, multiple sleep latency testing, maintenance of wakefulness testing, and out-of-center sleep testing
+- Interpreting polysomnograms, PAP titration studies, multiple sleep latency testing, maintenance of wakefulness testing, and out-of-center sleep testing at four training centers

 The fellow will see patients in the following settings:

 - University Hospital Sleep and Breathing Disorders Clinic